prior-technology/SymbolicTransformer/README.md

 ## Expressions

 Many of the types added include an expression which shows how that result was calculated.
-Expressions like  `(unembed(" 5") ⋅ (T * embed(","))` are runnable but depend on having a PromptedTransformer named T, and the embed/unembed variables refer to this from a global variable which tracks the most recently defined PromptedTransformer.
+Expressions like  `(unembed(" 5") ⋅ (T * embed(","))` are runnable but depend on having a PromptedTransformer named T, and the embed/unembed functions refer to this from a global variable which tracks the most recently defined PromptedTransformer.